aleksandrshaulskyi/chat-monitoring/README.md

-# Chat-auth.
+# Chat-monitoring.

-The authentication microservice for the distributed chat system.
+The monitoring microservice for the distributed chat system.

 ## Brief.

-This microservice is generally responsible for everything that is related to authentication process.
-The authentication is based on the stateless approach using JSON web tokens.
-That said, we utilize both full advantage of the stateless tokens and it's main disadvantage - unability to revoke an issued token immediately.
+This microservice utilizes the modern and popular stack of

+**Opentelemetry** | **Prometheus** | **Grafana**

+to implement metrics monitoring.
+For the moment only vital metrics are monitored such as the amount of the requests per second, latency for 95% and 99% of requests and requests responded with an error.

 ## Stage.
 This service is in the stage of active development.
 Updates are released multiple times a week.

 ## Features.
-This microservice operates with the two domain entities:

-1) Session
-2) User

-Thus it provides all that is required to work with them.

-1) Create/Refresh/Terminate sessions.
-2) CRU (Deleting is not yet released) operations with User.

-## Architecture.

-This microservice is built using the Clean Architecture approach.
+This microservice provides the monitoring solution for all of the microservices.
-It consists of 4 layers which are:

-1) Domain (entities, value objects)
-2) Application layer (domain entities orchestration and business logic)
-3) Interface adapters (thin transport layer that incapsulates the internal logic)
-4) Infrastructure (frameworks, databases, etc.)
+Comes with 3 provisioned dashboards for each of the backend microservices of this project and the default Prometheus datasource.

+Each dashboard contains the metrics that were listed above and the transportation layer also contains the time series for the amount of the active connections to the websocket hub.

 ## Usage.

 1) Clone the repository.
-2) Create .env file in the backed directory using the env_example.txt as an example.
+2) Create the .env file using the example in the root directory.
-3) ```docker-compose up --build``` in the directory where docker-compose.yaml file is located.
-4) The application will be available on **http://localhost:8000**
+3) Switch to the directory that contains the docker-compose file.
+4) Run ```docker-compose up --build```.
+5) That is it.
+Access Grafana on **http://localhost:3030**

 ## Recent updates.

 None yet released.

-## Docs.

-Available at the standard FastAPI docs endpoint **http://localhost:8000/docs**

 ## Back to Index repository of the whole chat system.